heptarch/heptarch.github.io/drafts/demon.md

 The dream lurches.
-Ellen is moored on the other side of a craggy, rough-hewn breakwater which reaches into the sky, hiding Aberdeen behind it.
+Ellen is moored on the other side of a craggy, rough-hewn breakwater which reaches into the sky and hides Aberdeen behind it.
 On the island, a small rise surmounted by the outlines of a Chancery Lane shopfront: Ede & Ravenscroft, tailors by royal appointment of His Majesty.